 Week 1 is behind us and we made it!
-It started off a bit shaky, but I am excited and glad that we have the amazing honor to teach our children.
+It started off a bit shaky, but I am excited and glad that we have the amazing honour to teach our children.

-Matt (9) and Meg (7) completed Grade 3 and Grade 1 in 2017 with flying colors at a local private school.
+Nick (9) and Leah (7) completed Grade 3 and Grade 1 in 2017 with flying colours at a local private school.
 As soon as we decided to travel and homeschool, I did placements tests with them to see where we should start them off in 2018.